 Follow the lead of Claude Monet's kitchen, captured by photographer Carley Summers, and bring a few antique elements — such as vintage wall tile and industrial lighting — into your cook space.
 The full-height kitchen backsplash featured in this rustic design is made up of a classic blue and white patterned tile complemented by hanging copper saucepans, which is reminiscent of farmhouses in the French countryside.

 3. Choose subtle patterns.

 Cement tile is quite popular in farmhouse kitchens, and thanks to the versatility of said backsplash tile, there's pretty much a look to suit everyone and every space.
 Subtle patterns and neutral color schemes will keep your backsplash looking classic.
 Take note of this kitchen design scheme by LBF Interiors.

 If you want to add a pop of color to your farmhouse kitchen, that's perfectly fine, too; just limit it to a smaller or enclosed space.
 This modern design created by deVOL Kitchens utilizes a gorgeous pink cement tile, but the remainder of the cook space stays neutral and sleek.

-Chances are that natural materials such as stone or brick are already making an appearance in your country farmhouse, but that shouldn't deter you from adding more.
-Take it one step further and opt for wood countertops and matching kitchen backsplash like this quintessential farmhouse design.
+Chances are that natural materials such as stone tile or brick are already making an appearance in your country farmhouse, but that shouldn't deter you from adding more.
+Take it one step further and opt for wood countertops and a matching kitchen backsplash like this space from Sustainable Kitchens.
 A warmer finish will keep the look feeling modern.
 Just be careful not to go overboard with other decorative accents.